 An Awards Committee, consisting of DLSPH faculty, reviews all award applications.

 I’ve already applied for three awards this year: do I need to do more?

 Yes.
 Apply, apply, and apply.
 Believe it or not, there are some awards which remain unused.

 What if I have support from my supervisor?

 A number of students will receive a student stipend from their supervisor.
 The amount and duration of this will vary for each individual.
-In some cases the supervisor will be able to provide the total annual stipend, in other cases the stipend may be supplemented with funds from other sources including external awards and departmental base funding.
+In some cases the supervisor will be able to provide the minimum funding threshold, in other cases the stipend may be supplemented with funds from other sources including competitive awards and departmental funding (UTF).

 Supervisors are expected to incorporate student stipends into their grant proposals, as appropriate.